usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 methods, or techniques as alternatives to those prescribed in the regulation, provided that such alternatives result in substantially equivalent or greater accessibility and usability.
-The 1991 and 2010 ADA Standards for Accessible Design both contain an equivalent facilitation provision.
-194 The reason for allowing for equivalent facilitation in subpart H of this part is to encourage flexibility and innovation by public entities while still ensuring equal or greater access to web content and mobile apps.
+The 1991 and 2010 ADA Standards for Accessible Design both contain an equivalent facilitation provision. {% fn 194 %} The reason for allowing for equivalent facilitation in subpart H of this part is to encourage flexibility and innovation by public entities while still ensuring equal or greater access to web content and mobile apps.
 Especially in light of the rapid pace at which technology changes, this provision is intended to clarify